kamalshkeir/korm/Readme.md

 	IsDone	bool
 	ToCheck string `korm:"size:50; notnull; check: len(to_check) > 2 AND len(to_check) < 10; check: is_done=true"`  // column type will be VARCHAR(50)
-	Content string `korm:"text"` // column type will be TEXT not VARCHAR UpdatedAt time.Time `korm:"update"` // will update when model updated, handled by triggers for sqlite, coakroach and postgres, and on migration for mysql
+	Content string `korm:"text"` // column type will be TEXT not VARCHAR UpdatedAt time.Time `korm:"update"` // will update when model updated, handled by triggers for sqlite, cockroach and postgres, and on migration for mysql
 	CreatedAt time.Time `korm:"now"` // now is default to current timestamp and of type TEXT for sqlite }